mahone3297/ai-blog/README.md

 ## Get started

-### footer custom
+### vercel analytics

-`layouts/partials/footer/custom.html` footer is customized for the vercel Analytics.
+Add js in `layouts/partials/head/script.html` is customized for the vercel Analytics.

 ### sidebar-left